 Formatting Guidelines

-- We can only consider work written in English, but welcome British, Canadian, Australian, and New Zealand English in addition to American English.
+• We can only consider work written in or translated into English, but welcome (and do not alter) British, Canadian, Australian, and New Zealand English in addition to American English.

 We look forward to reading your work.
 Thank you for your support of fearless writing.